lambdaclass/fuzzing_examples/README.md

 In this repo the fuzzers have the following structure:

-### if the fuzzer uses honggfuzz
+### Honggfuzz' fuzzer

 * The  ***src*** folder contains the file main with the fuzzer
 * The ***hfuzz_workspace*** folder contains a REPORT file with the report of the crashes the fuzzer found, this folder is updated each time the fuzzer finds a new crash and has the information about the crash along with the name of the input that triggered it.
-Also contains the input files that triggers the errors, the file names starts with SIGABRT
+Also contains the input files that trigger the errors, the file names start with SIGABRT

-### if the fuzzer uses cargofuzz
+### Cargofuzz' fuzzer

 * the ***fuzz_targets*** contains the files with the fuzzers

 ## User Guide

 ### 1. create the docker container
 * Use the command  `docker build -t ready-to-fuzz-image` inside this proyect to create a docker image named **ready-to-fuzz-image** from the dockerfile in the proyect.

-* run the command `docker run -it --rm --cap-add=SYS_PTRACE --security-opt seccomp=unconfined ready-to-fuzz-image bash` to run the container from the image previusly created.
+* run the command `docker run -it --rm --cap-add=SYS_PTRACE --security-opt seccomp=unconfined ready-to-fuzz-image bash` to run the container from the image previously created.

 ### 2. Run a fuzzer